smcd253/uart-m3pi-ee250/README.md

 forward, do the following:

 1) Edit the MQTT broker hostname and port macros in main.cpp accordingly
-2) Configure the mbed_app.json file with your wifi SSID and PW
+2) Configure the mbed_app.json file with your wifi SSID and PW.
+Leave the password blank (i.e. "") if it's an open network.

+If the ESP8266 is not successfully connecting to your WiFi access point, see the WiFi AP troubleshooting section below.
+Carefully read the printouts of the connection process to determine if it's really a problem with your AP first!

 Then, run the script provided to try to compile, flash, and term.
-Read through the python script to learn how we do this in case you need to break down the steps during your development process.
+Read through the python script to learn how we do this in case you need to use only a subset of the commands during your development process.

     python2 flash_and_term.py

 On the first flash, you actually have to manually drop a binary into the LPC1768 before the flashing script fully works.
-Drag and drop the compiled binary file `m3pi-mqtt-ee250/BUILD/LPC1768/GCC_ARM/m3pi-mqtt-ee250.bin` into the flash drive that pops up when you plug in the LPC1768.
-Now that a binary file is in there, you should be able to use the flash_and_term.py script to flash your LPC1768 instead of manually dropping the binary file into the LPC1768.
-Upon every flash, you will have to hit the reset button the LPC1768 for it to start the new program.
+On the first execution of the python script, find the compiled binary file `m3pi-mqtt-ee250/BUILD/LPC1768/GCC_ARM/m3pi-mqtt-ee250.bin` and drag/drop it directly into the flash drive that pops up when you plug in the LPC1768.
+Now that a binary file is in there, you should be able to use the flash_and_term.py script to flash your LPC1768  instead of manually dropping in a binary file.
+Upon every new flash, you will have to press reset button the LPC1768 to start the newly flashed program.
 Read the printouts to see if the program is able to connect to your wifi access point and our MQTT broker.
-If it's working, you can remotely trigger your LPC1768 to print out some print statements via MQTT.
-In a linux terminal, use the `mosquitto_pub` program to test your connection.
-Below are command line examples to publish binary messages.
-See how your LPC1768 reacts to the byte messages.
+If it's working, you can start testing if everything is working via MQTT.
+In a linux terminal, use the `mosquitto_pub` program to test your connection with the commands below.

+First, open a terminal and subscribe to the topic "m3pi-mqtt-ee250/led-thread"

+    mosquitto_sub -h eclipse.usc.edu -p 11000 -t "m3pi-mqtt-ee250/led-thread"

+Then, open another terminal and type this command to trigger the first case in the PrintThread.

     echo -ne "\x00\x00" | mosquitto_pub -h eclipse.usc.edu -p 11000 -t "m3pi-mqtt-ee250" -s

+Trigger the second case in PrintThread:

     echo -ne "\x00\x01" | mosquitto_pub -h eclipse.usc.edu -p 11000 -t "m3pi-mqtt-ee250" -s

+Trigger the LEDThread to publish to "m3pi-mqtt-ee250/led-thread" (monitor your susbcriber terminal):

+    echo -ne "\x01\x00" | mosquitto_pub -h eclipse.usc.edu -p 11000 -t "m3pi-mqtt-ee250" -s

+Trigger the LEDThread to turn on LED2 for one second:

+    echo -ne "\x01\x01" | mosquitto_pub -h eclipse.usc.edu -p 11000 -t "m3pi-mqtt-ee250" -s

+Trigger the LEDThread to blink LED2:

-    echo -ne "\x00\x02" | mosquitto_pub -h eclipse.usc.edu -p 11000 -t "m3pi-mqtt-ee250" -s
+    echo -ne "\x01\x02" | mosquitto_pub -h eclipse.usc.edu -p 11000 -t "m3pi-mqtt-ee250" -s

-If you write a python script to message the m3pi in this example, you will have to publish binary data (not a string or binary string).
+If you write a python script to message the mbed in this example, you will have to publish binary data (not a string or binary string).
+We use raw bytes because it's easier to code on the C++ side.
 The LPC1768 is an embedded device running C++, so there's no magic!

-Embedded code has to be explicit at the byte level.
+## Understanding the Code

+**You will need to spend time reading the code, otherwise you won't be able to modify it to suit your application needs.
+As usual, start at the main() function in main.cpp!**

+## WiFi AP Troubleshooting

+The ESP8266 has very barebones code that may not be handled well by different wierless routers.
+We've found a lot of problems arise when using password protected access points.
+Test to see if the ESP8266 can connect to an open network first.
+If this works, then you may have to change your router's authentication settings.
+Try all the different WPA authentication types.
+That is, try WPA with AES, WPA with TKIP, WPA with AES+TKIP, WPA2 with AES, and so on.
+WiFi Multimedia (WMM) is also known to cause problems with the ESP8266.
+Turn that setting off in your router.